vikassnwl/Movie-Recommender-System/docs/project_documentation.md

 3. Selects the row present at movie_index in the similarity matrix.
 4. Pairs each similarity score in the selected row with its corresponding movie index.
 5. Sorts the row based on similarity score in descending order and selects top 5 similarity scores along with movie indices.
-6. Uses these movie indices to retrieve the movie names from the DataFrame and returns them.
+6. Uses these movie indices to retrieve the movie names from the DataFrame and prints them.